Auburn9698/Tableau-Challenge/README.md

 ![Image1](Images/1_Gender_month.png)

-* A possible anomaly with the data was noted in regard to reporting of birth year.
+* A possible anomaly with the data was noted in regards to reporting of birth year.

 ![Images](Images/2_Duration_and_year.png)

 ![Image3](Images/3_Share_by_group.png)

-* The most popular starting and ending locations were calculated and examined for type of cusotmers (subscriber vs. non-subscriber customer)
+* The most popular starting and ending locations were calculated and examined for type of customers (subscriber vs. non-subscriber customer)

 ![Image4](Images/7_Top_vs_Bottom.png)